ci-blox/Ignition-Go/README.md

 5. Install all the packages and components <br>
 Type: ```yarn install``` <br>

+6. Create an empty mySql or MariaDb database (default db name is ci_blox) and a user (default is root/no password).
+Note that the database.php file in application/config contains these configuration settings.<br>

+Example: use a tool like HeidiSQL or phpMyAdmin and create both a database and a user with privileges that new database<br>

-6. Run 'gulp' (note that gulp will run continuously in 'watch' mode, watching for css and js changes).<br> then<br>
+7. Run 'gulp' (note that gulp will run continuously in 'watch' mode, watching for css and js changes).<br> then<br>
 EITHER type: ```gulp```<br>
 OR..  type: ```gulp serve```
 OR..  type: ```gulp build``` which just rebuilds the JS and CSS

-7. (Optional, required if no gulp or in production) In Apache, map the 'public' folder to localhost or other url
+8. (Optional, required if no gulp or in production) In Apache, map the 'public' folder to localhost or other url

 Example: in your httpd-vhosts.conf file, add new ```<VirtualHost>``` section and restart Apache

-8. Create an empty mysql database and a user

-Example: use HeidiSQL and create both a database and a user with privileges to new database

-9. Go to http://[your-web-root-from-step-7]/install/init in your browser to finish using install wizard
+9. Go to http://[your-web-root-from-step-7]/install/init in your browser to finish using install wizard<br>

+eg if you used gulp, goto http://localhost:8080/install/init<br>
-eg if you had created virtual host igotestlocal.com, then go to http://igotestlocal.com/install/init in your browser
+if you had created virtual host igotestlocal.com, then go to http://igotestlocal.com/install/init in your browser

 ### Features